Limit theory for the Gilbert graph: Introduction

-where $\alpha\in\R$ and $\eta^2_{t,\neq}$ stands for the set of all pairs of distinct points of $\eta_t$.
-The cases $\a=0$ and $\a=1$ are of particular importance.
-Namely, $L^{(0)}_t$ is the number of edges of $G(\eta_t,\delta_t)$ and $L_t^{(1)}$ is its total edge length of the Gilbert graph.
-In our analysis, we focus on the asymptotic behaviour of $L_t^{(\alpha)}$, as $t\to\infty$ and $\delta_t\to 0$.
-For this situation we compute the asymptotic expectation of $L^{(\a)}_t$ and asymptotic covariance of $L^{(\a_1)}_t$ and $L^{(\a_2)}_t$ for $\a_1,\a_2\in\R$ and derive univariate and multivariate central limit theorems with explicit rates of convergence as well as a compound Poisson limit theorem.
-Our main tool to prove the central limit theorems is the recently developed Malliavin-Stein method for Poisson functionals, see \cite{PSTU10,PeccatiZheng10,SchulteKolmogorov}.
-Our investigations of the behaviour of $L_t^{(\alpha)}$ are completed by large deviation inequalities, which are based on Talagrand's convex distance and its relative for Poisson point processes introduced in \cite{Reitzner13}.
-A further goal of this paper is to understand the behaviour of the single edge lengths.
-In this context, we will show that the collection of all edge lengths converges, after a suitable re-scaling, to a Poisson point process on the real line.
-The proofs rest upon recent findings in \cite{STScaling,STFlats}.
+where $\tau\in\R$ and $\eta^2_{t,\neq}$ stands for the set of all pairs of distinct points of $\eta_t$.
+The cases $\tau=0$ and $\tau=1$ are of particular importance.
+Namely, $L^{(0)}_t$ is the number of edges of $G(\eta_t,\delta_t)$ and $L_t^{(1)}$ is its total edge length.
+In our analysis, we focus on the asymptotic behaviour of $L_t^{(\tau)}$, as $t\to\infty$ and $\delta_t\to 0$.
+For this situation we first compute the asymptotic expectation of $L^{(\tau)}_t$ and thereby establish a connection to the covariogram of the underlying convex set $W$.
+We also analyze the asymptotic covariances of $L^{(\tau_1)}_t$ and $L^{(\tau_2)}_t$ for $\tau_1,\tau_2>-d/2$.
+In a next step, we develop an understanding for the asymptotic behaviour of the length-powers of the individual edges.
+In this context, we will show that the collection of all edge length-powers converges, after a suitable re-scaling, to a Poisson point process on the real line.
+We then develop a comprehensive distributional limit theory for the functionals $L_t^{(\tau)}$ for all powers $\tau$.
+Depending on the choice of $\tau$ and the distance parameters $(\d_t:t>0)$, we obtain central limit theorems as well as non-central limit theorems in which a stable or a compound Poisson limiting random variable shows up.
+These results provide a complete picture of the asymptotic distributional behaviour of the length-power functionals $L_t^{(\tau)}$ and substantially add to the existing literature.
+Moreover, we shall also provide multivariate versions of the mentioned central and non-central limit theorems.
+Our main tool to prove the central limit theorems is the recently developed Malliavin-Stein method for Poisson functionals (see \cite{PSTU10,PeccatiZheng10,SchulteKolmogorov}), while the proofs of the point process convergence result and the non-central limit theorems rest upon recent findings in \cite{DST,STScaling}.
+Our investigations of the behaviour of $L_t^{(\tau)}$ are completed by concentration inequalities, which are based on Talagrand's convex distance and its relative for Poisson point processes introduced in \cite{Reitzner13}.

+For the asymptotic behaviour of the Gilbert graph the interplay between the intensity $t$ and the distance parameter $\delta_t$ plays a crucial r\^ole.
+Clearly, the number of vertices of $G(\eta_t,\delta_t)$ is just the cardinality of $\eta_t$, which is a Poisson random variable with expectation $t\,V(W)$ by the definition of a Poisson point process.
+In addition, the expected number of edges satisfies the approximation